ollm/OpenComic/README.md

 Based on the universe of Hereva created by David Revoy with contributions by Craig Maloney.
 Corrections by Willem Sonke, Moini, Hali, CGand and Alex Gryson.
-Translated into Spanish by TheFaico
+Translated into Spanish by TheFaico.